-Afraid that Valcat would find out about his escapade, Loric lied, “No sir.”
+Afraid Valcat would find out about his escapade, Loric lied, “No sir.”

-Loric really did not want to admit that he was Valcat’s brother.
+Loric did not want to admit he was Valcat’s brother.
 Valcat would have no qualms about skinning him alive if he ever got wind of his latest prank.

-Forced to confess, Loric conceded, “Yes, Valcat is my brother sir.”
+Loric conceded, “Yes, Valcat is my brother, sir.”

 “And what will your brothers think of you wrecking my fence and allowing my bull to break free?”

-“We were kind of hoping that they wouldn’t find out sir,” Brannon said as contritely as he could.
+“We were hoping they wouldn’t find out sir,” Brannon said.

-“And what makes you think I’m not going to tell your parents about this?”
+“And what makes you think I won’t tell your parents about this?”

-Trying to garner sympathy, Brannon replied, “Unfortunately both our fathers are dead sir.
+Trying to garner sympathy, Brannon replied, “Both our fathers are dead sir.
 We live at home with our mothers.”

-“Do you have any more siblings besides your brothers?” the farmer asked.
+“Do you only have one brother?” the farmer asked.

 Brannon shook his head.
-“No sir, just Cugar and Valcat.
-They’re Calliston–”
+“Yes sir, just Cugar, and Loric only has Valcat.
+They’re Calliston––”

 Brannon sighed with relief.
-“Of course sir, it’s the least we can do seeing as we were the cause of the damage.”
+“It is the least we can do seeing as we caused the damage, sir.”

 Loric was kind of hoping that the farmer would just let them go but as Brannon nudged, him he conceded, “Yes sir it’s the least we can do.”

-“Then I’ll go and get you some tools and you can start right away.”
+“Then I’ll get you some tools and you can start right away.”

 Grabbing Brannon’s arm, Loric suggested, “Quick, let’s run off while he’s not looking.”

-Foiling Loric’s escape, Brannon reasoned, “There would be no point, he already knows who we are and it won’t take him long to find Cugar and Valcat and tell them what we’ve been up to.
-Better if we just stick around and fix up the damage that we’ve caused.”
+Halting Loric’s escape, Brannon reasoned, “There would be no point, he already knows who we are and it won’t take him long to find Cugar and Valcat and tell them what we’ve been up to.
+Better if we stick around and fix up the damage we’ve caused.”